cometbft/cometbft/spec/consensus/reactor/reactor.md

 > Tombstones are not gossiped; each node must be given information to realize by itself that an entry is no longer needed.
 > Tombstones, if at all materialized, must be garbage collected.

-## The Condition State
+## Querying the Tuple Space

-The condition state consists in a tuple space with information regarding steps taken by validators during possibly many rounds of possibly many heights.
+The tuple space contains information regarding steps taken by validators during possibly many rounds of possibly many heights.
 Each entry has form $\lang Height, Round, Step, Validator, Value \rang$ and corresponds to the message Validator sent in Step of Round of Height; Value is a tuple of the message contents.

-A query to the tuple space has the same form of the entries, with parts replaced by values or by `*`, meaning any value is allowed.
+A query to the tuple space has the same form as the entries, with parts replaced by values, that must match the values in the entries, or by `*`, which matches any value.
-For example, suppose the tuple space has the following values, here organized as a table for easier visualization:
+For example, suppose the tuple space has the following entries, here organized as a table for easier visualization:

 | Height | Round | Step     | Validator | Value |
 |--------|-------|----------|-----------|-------|